What to Expect in a Child Custody Dispute

 Most counties, including Tuscarawas County, have a Standard Parenting Order which the court will use unless the parties come to an agreement on a different schedule or present evidence that another arrangement is necessary.
 The schedule varies depending on the age of the children involved.

 Once an order is made by the court pertaining to custody and visitation, there are also mechanisms in place to ensure that both parents are complying with the order.
-One mechanism is a system that allows the parents to call and message each other through an app which monitors their communications and allows the courts to access those communications in a future dispute.
+One mechanism is a system that allows the parents to message each other through an app, which documents their communications and allows the courts to access those communications in a future dispute.
 A parent who violates the parenting order can be held in contempt of court, resulting in penalties such as fines, new orders, or even jailtime.
 Additionally, custody and visitation orders can be altered by the court upon a showing by one or both parties that there has been a significant change of circumstances regarding the best interest of the child.
 If such a change in circumstances can be proven by substantial evidence, the court has continuing discretion to alter the arrangement as necessary to serve the child’s needs.

 Contact us today for assistance with your child custody and visitation dispute.